 A Trainee Supervisor is responsible for overseeing your day-to-day work, training and development in each seat.
 They ensure that you have a full and varied work-load and are given appropriate skills training.

 You will be formally appraised by the Trainee Supervisor at the middle and end of each seat to review your overall performance, assess the development of your skills and to plan future training.
 In addition you will meet regularly with your Trainee Partner who will monitor your training and general progress.

 You will complete the various components of the PSC with an external provider during your training contract.
 In addition, we run a wide range of internal training sessions and seminars.

 The offer of a training contract is conditional upon the applicant passing the LPC (and the GDL where applicable).
-We do not pay the tuition (but not resit) fees for both the GDL (if applicable) and the LPC for those applicants who are offered a training contract before or at the time of embarking on the GDL, we would prefer you to study for the GDL with The University of Law (any branch) who will offer you a £1000 bursary towards your GDL fees if you do so.
+We will pay the tuition (but not resit) fees for both the GDL (if applicable) and the LPC for those applicants who are offered a training contract before or at the time of embarking on either of the courses.
+Additionally, we offer bursaries of £6,000 for both the LPC and GDL.

 In respect of the electives offered on the LPC at The University of Law, we will require you to study the Law and Business Module.
 You are then free to choose the remaining electives from any of the following: Advanced real estate, Commercial dispute resolution, Debt finance, Employment, Family, Commercial, Competition, Intellectual property, Mergers and acquisitions, Public companies, Personal injury and clinical negligence, and Private client.